 Valoctocogene roxaparvovec is an adeno-associated virus serotype 5 (AAV5) mediated gene therapy for hemophilia A.5 It delivers a B-domain-deleted factor VIII gene to cells in the liver, resulting in production of an active variant of factor VIII.
 In August 2020, BioMarin Pharmaceutical received a complete response letter from the FDA changing the primary endpoint of the pivotal trial to the annualized bleeding rate at two years in the Phase 3 trial.
 The last patient in the trial completed two years of follow-up in November 2021.
+The FDA accepted BioMarin's biologic license application for valoctocogene roxaparvovec on October 13, 2022 with a PDUFA date of March 31, 2023.
+In addition, valoctocogene roxaparvovec received conditional market authorization with requirements for additional monitoring for the treatment of severe hemophilia A adults on August 24, 2022 by the European Commission.

 Etranacogene dezaparvovec is an AAV5-mediated gene therapy for hemophilia B. It delivers the highly active Padua variant of the gene for factor IX to cells in the liver, resulting in production of an active variant of factor IX.
 The FDA accepted CSL Behring's biologic license application for etranacogene dezaparvovec for priority review on May 24, 2022 with an expected FDA decision in late 2022 or early 2023.
-Valoctogene roxaparvovec was approved for the treatment of severe hemophilia A adults on August 24, 2022 by the European Commission.